 Applying for an exemption

-Step-by-step instructions are available to assist charitable organisations when applying for a land tax exemption or concession.
+Step-by-step instructions are available to assist an owner of land applying for a land tax exemption or concession.

-The charitable organisation should pay any land tax liability which is due for payment in full or by instalment while the exemption application is being determined.
+The owner of land should pay any land tax liability which is due for payment in full or by instalment while the exemption application is being determined.